uga-libraries/aip-aptrust/README.md

 output from any anticipated errors that were encountered, and if the AIP was successfully transformed.
 Information for an AIP is saved to this log when an anticipated error is encountered or after transformation is complete.

+### aptrust_upload.py

+Uploads a batch of AIPs to APTrust using the APTrust Partner Tools.
+For each AIP in a folder:

+1. Verifies the file is an AIP based on the file extension.
+Must end in ".tar".
+2. Validates the AIP using apt_validate.
+3. Uploads the AIP using apt_load.

+The script also creates a log with validation and upload results, and prints a summary of the number of AIPs with errors.

 ## Author